Kenneth Walker III might not have been top rookie, but he could be better in Year 2

-The question was about his pass-catching, but few actually heard the answer.
+The question was about his pass catching, but few actually heard the answer.
 Not as Seahawks running back coach Chad Morton was walking by.

 Running back Kenneth Walker III was fielding questions Thursday during his first news conference since the end of last season, when Morton screamed out: “They stole that rookie of the year!
 It should have been you!”